gportay/cqfd6/README.md

 ### Regular builds

-To build your project from the configured build environment with the default build command as configured in `.cqfdrc`, use:
+To build your project from the configured build environment with the default build command string as configured in `.cqfdrc`, use:

     $ cqfd

-Alternatively, you may want to specify a custom command to be executed from inside the build container.
+Alternatively, you may want to specify a custom command string to be executed from inside the build container.

     $ cqfd run make clean